panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 }
 ```

-When updating the state using a function `setCount(actualCount => actualCount + 1)`, the `actualCount` argument contains the actual value of the state.
+When updating the state using a function `setCount(actualCount => actualCount + 1)`, then `actualCount` argument contains the actual value of the state.

-Open the demo, and click the *Double Increase* button.
+Open the [demo](https://codesandbox.io/s/usestate-fixed-callback-e4pp3?file=/src/index.js), and click the *Double Increase* button.
 The count updates by `2` as expected.

 Of course, you can use an intermediate `let` variable: